 Ah, now you’re starting to connect the dots of all this battery, energy storage, Solar and Car connection.
 They are all interconnected.
-A combined Tesla and SolarCity will be able to offer customers better and more affordable ways to drive clean cars, use battery packs to consume energy more efficiently, and make use of solar energy.
+A joint Tesla and SolarCity will be able to offer customers better and more affordable ways to drive clean cars, use battery packs to consume energy more efficiently, and make use of solar energy.

 Tesla’s mission is to accelerate the world’s transition to sustainable energy through increasingly affordable electric vehicles and renewable energy generation and storage.
 At the heart of these products are batteries.

-“If you wanted to power the entire U.S. with solar panels, it would take a fairly small corner of Nevada or Texas or Utah.
+“If you wanted to power the entire U.S. with solar panels, it would take a small corner of Nevada or Texas or Utah.
 You only need about 100 miles by 100 miles of solar panels to power the entire United States.”

 Photo Source: Teslorati